 We aim to achieve our goal by:

-enabling children in crises situations to play in safety by operating Child Friendly Spaces that provide an holistic service, meeting the complex needs of refugee and displaced children
+enabling children in crises situations to play in safety by creating and operating Child Friendly Spaces that provide an holistic service, meeting the complex needs of refugee and displaced children

 educating parents and care givers of refugee, displaced and disadvantaged children in the importance of play